gbirke/git-rebase-training/README.md

 TODO

 - Prerequisites (Git, some command line experience, command line editor).
-- Introductory explanation (merges, what are "pull requests" (moderated merges), `git log`, `git branch` for listing branches; we don't teach how to commit in this tutorial)
+- Introductory explanation (merges (with `--no-ff` to simulate pull requests), what are "pull requests" (moderated merges), `git log`, `git branch` for listing branches; we don't teach how to commit in this tutorial)
 - Explain how to reset